-- purposes of the trust; - the names and addresses of the settlor and trustee; - the beneficiary or beneficiaries; - the scope, types and status of the assets under the trust; and - the form and means through which the beneficiary gains benefits from the trust.
+- i. purpose of the trust; - ii. names and addresses of the settler and trustee; - iii. beneficiary or beneficiaries; - iv. scope, types and status of the assets under the trust; and - v. form and means through which the beneficiary gains benefits from the trust.

-In addition to the items mentioned above, the period of the trust, the methods for the administration of the property under the trust, remuneration payable to the trustee, manner for appointing another trustee, the cause for termination of the trust and so on shall be stated clearly.
+In addition to the items mentioned above, the period of the trust, the methods for the administration of the property under the trust, remuneration payable to the trustee, the manner of appointing another trustee and the cause for termination of the trust shall be stated clearly.